ember-learn/ember-blog/source/2019-09-13-the-ember-times-issue-115.md

 responsive: true
 ---

-This week: Meet `@model` for route templates 🆕,
-Share your thoughts on Apple Music being an Ember app 🍎, contribute to Octanify allthethings 📝
-A designer's & developer's story of transitioning to Ember ⚛️➡️🐹, Celebrate the 4.0 release of Ember Sinon QUnit 🎉,
+👋 Embereños!
+This week: Meet `@model` for route templates 🆕, share your thoughts on Apple Music being an Ember app 🍎, contribute to Octanify allthethings 📝 a designer's & developer's story of transitioning to Ember ⚛️➡️🐹, and celebrate the 4.0 release of Ember Sinon QUnit 🎉!

 ---